XtherDevTeam/hoshi-lang/README.md

   You can use `interface` to create an interface.
 Use `class <classname> impl <interface_name>` to make compiler know what interfaces are this class implemented.

   Use `<class_name> as <interface_name>` to covert a class to an interface.

+  Inside the compiler, interface is a structure that saves some virtual method pointer, and the `this` pointer of the object.

 - **Up-casting**

-  Up-casting means covert a child class to the parent class.
+  Up-casting means covert a child class to the parent class or interface.

--

 ### Generic programming (Template)